 The primary responsibility for the development and maintenance of this annex rests with OHSEP.
-Support will be provided by representatives from fire department, city/parish law enforcement departments, and volunteer search and rescue groups in the parish.
+Support will be provided by representatives from the city/district/volunteer fire department, city/parish law enforcement departments, and volunteer search and rescue groups in the parish.